Fouse History, Family Crest & Coats of Arms

 Early History of the Fouse family

-Another 185 words (13 lines of text) covering the years 1650 and 1705 are included under the topic Early Fouse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fouse research.
+Another 93 words (7 lines of text) covering the years 1650, 1705, 1679, 1681 and 1683 are included under the topic Early Fouse History in all our PDF Extended History products and printed products wherever possible.

 Fouse Spelling Variations